parasyte/error-iter/README.md

 ## What is this?

-`iter_chain` and `iter_sources` are incredibly useful for providing error context in Rust applications.
+`Error::chain` is incredibly useful for providing error context in Rust applications.
 For motivation, see [RFC 2504](https://github.com/rust-lang/rfcs/blob/master/text/2504-fix-error.md).
-These iterators are available in nightly compilers with [#58520](https://github.com/rust-lang/rust/issues/58520) tracking stabilization.
+This iterator is available in nightly compilers with [#58520](https://github.com/rust-lang/rust/issues/58520) tracking stabilization.

 This crate does not attempt to be 100% compatible with the stabilization effort, but does want to provide very similar functionality to stable Rust.